Dr. Mark Wilson

 Jason Borges

-Jason Borges (PhD-c, Durham University) is Assistant Director of the Asia Minor Research Center.
+Jason Borges (PhD, Durham University) is the Assistant Director of the Asia Minor Research Center.
 As a historian of early Christianity, his research interests include ancient travel, honor-shame, and Byzantine monasticism.
-Jason has lived in Turkey since 2017, and latest book is The Churches and Trails of Red Valley, Cappadocia.
+Jason has lived in Turkey since 2017.